 City Council needs to give careful thought on how we manage our expenses.
 The new Council needs to avoid unnecessary spending on items like:

-Spending $3.5 million to install a single lane traffic circle on a 4 lane road.
+Spending $3.5 million to install a single lane traffic circle on a 4 lane road (by City Hall).

 Purchasing $250,000 worth of statues for behind city hall.

-Paying to change the entire parking structure (parallel parking to angle parking and then back to parallel parking on Perron Street).
+Paying to change the entire parking structure every couple of years (parallel parking to angle parking and then back to parallel parking on Perron Street).

 2. Improving St. Albert’s Transportation